ED arrests former Pune ZP chairman in ₹494cr bank fraud case

 ED’s investigation revealed that several persons had committed the fraud through a range of irregularities, including siphoning off cash from the bank without any official entry/ record in the core banking system and transferring funds to their own or related parties’ accounts.
 The accused were also involved in fraudulent disbursal and diversion of loan funds by “key managerial persons” of the bank and by a few others, said sources.

-The ED had during searches conducted in February last year provisionally attached 23 properties worth ₹26.60 crore belonging to persons under the scanner in the case including Anil Bhosale, Suryaji Jadhav, Nusrat Mujawar and Anil Bhosale.
+During searches conducted in February last year, the ED had provisionally attached 23 properties worth ₹26.60 crore belonging to persons under the scanner in the case including Anil Bhosale, Suryaji Jadhav, Nusrat Mujawar and Anil Bhosale.
 Equity holdings worth ₹1.06 crore in Bhosale’s demat account was also seized during the searches.
-The ED’s probe had revealed that Bhosale, Jadhav and Late Shanur Akbar Mujawar were the major beneficiaries of the fraud.
+The ED’s probe revealed that Bhosale, Jadhav, and Late Shanur Akbar Mujawar were the major beneficiaries of the fraud.

+A wrestler turned politician, Bandal has been previously booked in four other offences and was in jail in the land fraud case.
+In the past, police had also invoked the Maharashtra Control of Organised Crime Act (MCOCA) against him for threatening a businessman by using a firearm.

+The ED action ahead of the assembly polls is a significant development, as Bandal was keen to contest the elections from Shirur.